cloudmesh/cloudmesh-pi-cluster/cloudmesh/bridge/README.md

 Verified dhcpcd status successfuly
 INFO: Restarting dnsmasq please wait...
 Restarted dnsmasq successfuly
-Restarted bridge service on master
+Restarted bridge service on manager
 ```
 *Note*

 This process may take up to 10 attempts.
 This can be attributed to a slow network, or if the private interface is not connected to an active network hub.

-At this point, our bridge is ready and the master is configured with dhcp services.
+At this point, our bridge is ready and the manager is configured with dhcp services.

 We can check to verify the bridge is working by calling
 ```
-(ENV3) pi@red:$ cms bridge status
+(ENV3) pi@manager:$ cms bridge status

 # ----------------------------------------------------------------------
 #